 That is not to say that retailers don’t get it right.
 There are plenty who understand how to use shelf talkers in a classy way that adds to their overall brand as well as their shoppers experience.
 There are also a few who get it wrong.

-Retailers, you must collaborate with your suppliers on shelf talkers
+Retailers must collaborate with suppliers on shelf talkers

 Considering the fact that as a retailer, you own the shelf space in your store, you need to be more upfront about deciding how to present yourselves to your customers.
 That includes decisions around the shelf talkers you have in your store.